teddy-gustiaux/scripts/README.md

 **`powershell`**

 - `get_chkdsk_results.ps1` is adapted from code found in this [tutorial](https://www.sevenforums.com/tutorials/96938-check-disk-chkdsk-read-event-viewer-log.html) on Windows Seven Forums.
+- `add_content_every_line_start.ps1` is adapted from code found in this [article](http://www.dreamsharepoint.com/powershell-add-something-to-the-end-of-each-line-in-a-text-file/) on DreamSharePoint.

  **`registry`**